-When I started planning activities to do at my son’s 3rd birthday party I knew I had to have something fun that both the boys and girls would like.
-Since his party was a dinosaur train theme I started scouring the internet for great ideas on crafts my son and I could create together for the party.
+When I started planning activities to do at my son’s birthday party I knew I had to have something fun that both the boys and girls would like.
+Teaching him how to make dinosaur fossils was the perfect activity!

 After searching around a bit we found a great recipe for do-it-yourself dinosaur fossils!
 As soon as I showed my son the fossils he was all aboard.
 And then when I told him he’d have to help make them he quickly ran to grab the measuring cups and flour.

 The fossils were a big hit at the party and the kids took turns finding them all over the indoor play place we were at.
 Then they took all of the fossils to two buckets we had set out and started opening their fossils to reveal tiny plastic dinos inside.

 - 1/2 cup sand (play sand works the best)

 Realistic Looking Dinosaur Figures

 1. Pour flour, dirt and sand into a large bowl.